 CCR accepts three types of submissions: short technical papers, repeatable technical papers and editorial notes.

 - Short technical papers are carefully prepared presentations of technical material within the field.
-The length of the paper is strictly limited to 6 pages (including references).
+The length of the paper is strictly limited to 6 pages (excluding references).
 If these extend previously published work, the additional contribution should be clearly identified.
 Paper selection is highly selective with acceptance rates comparable to ACM SIGCOMM conference, i.e., under 15%.

 - Repeatable technical papers are carefully prepared presentations of technical material within the field.
 The authors also submit the artefacts (software, datasets, …) that are necessary to repeat the key results described in the paper.
 The length of the paper is not limited but authors are encouraged to submit concise papers.
 If these papers previously published work, the additional contribution should be clearly identified.
 Paper selection is highly selective with acceptance rates comparable to ACM SIGCOMM conference, i.e., under 15%.